Dec 11, 2019 | Technology & Innovation | Reading Time: 10 minutes

 Sustainability is more than just a trend.
 It’s a way of life incorporated by millions of people and that has a strong impact on tourism.

 Besides convenience, IoT brings another benefit: it can save energy.
-The smart devices enable hotels to be energy efficient, saving the environment and thousands of dollars.
-To focus on sustainability is good for guests and for the hotel business.
+Smart devices enable hotels to be energy efficient, saving the environment and thousands of dollars.
+Focusing on sustainability is good for guests and for the hotel business.

 More than luxury, to be an eco-friendly hotel is a must.
 After all, guests expect green products and services.
 There are many actions a hotel can take to become more “green”.Here are some examples: